Shadota/SillyTavern-MessageSummarize/README.md

 - `--qm-default`: Summaries not included in any memory (default light grey)
 - `--qm-excluded`: Summaries manually force-excluded (default dark grey)
 - `--qm-message-removed`: Messages that have been removed from context and replaced by summaries (default light grey)
+- `--qm-redundant-opacity`: Opacity percentage of summaries that have not *yet* been injected due to the `Start Injecting After` setting.

 Just make sure to use the `!important` directive to override the default styles.
 For example, to color short-term memories yellow and long-term memories black, you would put the following in your "Custom CSS" user settings: